joshschmelzle/fuck/README.md

 place the fuck.bat file wherever the fuck you want to run it :fu:

+## optional

-for the best fucking experience i recommend your System32 folder e.g. `C:\Windows\System32` :clap: :clap: :clap:
+for the best fucking experience i recommend placing fuck.bat in your System32 folder typically at the following path:

+`C:\Windows\System32`

+:clap: :clap: :clap:

 ## how it works